Is an Apprenticeship for you?

-Five important questions to ask yourself if you’re thinking about an apprenticeship
+There are five important questions to ask yourself if you’re thinking about an apprenticeship.

 Apprenticeships can be a great way to get a foot on the career ladder.
 But before you jump on, it’s worth making sure it’s the right option for you.
 Here are a few things to consider to help you make an informed decision…